The Amazing Moringa Tree

 It is high in vitamins, iron, calcium and all the essential amino acids to be a good source of protein!

-What a wonderful resource that is so nutritious and easy to grow for those in need in Haiti!
+What a wonderful resource that is so nutritious and easy to grow for those in need in tropical climates!

-Dr Troutman and Lifting Up Haiti are focusing much of our energy developing a way to bring this nutritious plant to the most vulnerable: the pregnant and nursing women and their infants.
+Dr Troutman and Lifting Up Hope are interested in research to bring this nutritious plant to the most vulnerable: the pregnant and nursing women and their infants.
 Our initial step is to develop and implement a research project showing it's benefits.

 .Join us in supporting this beneficial research!